kneath/kneath.github.com/about/index.md

 ### [KSS](/posts/kss/) (Knyle Style Sheets)

 As the company grew, my focus shifted from development to building out our design team.
 This shift inspired [KSS](https://github.com/kneath/kss), a tool to document CSS and automate the creation style guides.
+KSS has gone on to become much more popular than I'd imagined, and is by far my most popular open source project (even eclipsing Hemingway!).

+I'm just happy people are finally documenting their CSS.

 ## ENTP 2008-2009

 After leaving Web Associates, I worked at a small consultancy named ENTP lead by [@court3nay](https://twitter.com/court3nay).
 I worked on a mix of client work and product development during my time there, most notably working with [@technoweenie](http://techno-weenie.net/) to design, build out, and grow the first version of [Tender](https://tenderapp.com).

+ENTP had a pretty good idea of what they wanted going in: a helpdesk system that integrated with their flagship product [Lighthouse](http://lighthouseapp.com/).
+In a few months time, we were able to design, build, ship, and start earning money on this new venture, soon to be known as Tender Support.

 ## Web Associates 2004-2008

 Web Associates was my first real entry into professional software development.
-I spent the better part of 4 years doing front end development working on projects for Fortune 500 clients.
+I spent the better part of 4 years doing front end development working on projects for Apple, RIM, Oakley, Disney, Motorola, and Hewlett-Packard.
 WA was fun.
 It was fast paced.
 It was stressful and frustrating.
 It was an agency.

 I learned more than I ever could have imagined from my time at WA, and I owe everyone I worked with my gratitude.
 For lack of a better phrase, it was the crucible that shaped my skills.